HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-6 Repeaters.md

 When communicating through a repeater, you're operating in duplex mode since you're using two different frequencies (the repeater's input and output).
 However, sometimes you might want to communicate directly with another station without going through the repeater.
 This is called *simplex operation*, where you're *transmitting and receiving on the same frequency*.

-For VHF/UHF bands, there are designated simplex channels.
+For VHF/UHF bands, there are designated simplex frequency.
 For example, *146.52 MHz is the national calling frequency for FM simplex operations in the 2 meter band*.
-These simplex channels are specifically set aside in band plans to allow stations within range of each other to communicate without tying up a repeater.
+These simplex frequencies are specifically set aside in band plans to allow stations within range of each other to communicate without tying up a repeater.

-> **Key Information:** Simplex channels are designated in VHF/UHF band plans *so stations within range of each other can communicate without tying up a repeater*.
+> **Key Information:** Simplex frequencies are designated in VHF/UHF band plans *so stations within range of each other can communicate without tying up a repeater*.

 Simplex operation has several advantages:
 - It keeps repeaters free for stations that actually need them